balmukundpandey407/url_shortener/README.md

 # URL Shortener API

-A simple URL Shortener built using FastAPI, PostgreSQL, SQLAlchemy, and JWT Authentication.
+A simple URL Shortener which is now in MVP level built using FastAPI, PostgreSQL, SQLAlchemy, and JWT Authentication.

 ## Features